DCR’s Historic Landscape Preservation programs have resulted in several publications that are available free of charge to the public.

 Terra Firma 4 - New Models of Stewardship: Public/Private Partnerships guides historic landscape advocates through the basic issues involved with establishing partnership efforts between municipal and private entities.
 Guidance on developing private partnerships, encouraging volunteers through these arrangements, incorporating volunteer and philanthropic organizations, as well as a number of case studies of successful partnership efforts in Massachusetts is provided.

-Terra Firma 6 Common Wealth: The Past and Future of Town Commons traces the history of these resources and presents their character-defining features, research methods, and planning priorities.
+Terra Firma 6 Common Wealth: The Past and Future of Town Commons file size 1MB traces the history of these resources and presents their character-defining features, research methods, and planning priorities.
 Case studies and resources are also provided.